2023 Solar Incentives Guide for Springfield, VA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Tax exemptions can come in two forms.
-The first is sales tax exemption, applied at the time you purchase your solar panels.
+- Tax Exemptions: Tax exemptions may come in two forms.
+The first is sales tax exemption, which is applied when you purchase solar panels.
 The second is property tax exemption.
 This allows you to exclude the value added by your solar system when calculating property tax for your home.

-- Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement with your Springfield utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other areas you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you have a net metering agreement with your Springfield utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in other areas you might be refunded a percentage of the value.

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of your solar system's cost.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specific percentage of your solar system's cost.

-The ITC was originally for 30% of the cost of installing solar panels, and has fluctuated slightly over the last few years between 26-30%.
-The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
-There is no maximum claim amount.
-The ITC can be applied to solar panels installed after January 1, 2006 on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC was originally for 30% of the total cost of installing a solar system, although that number has fluctuated slightly over the years between 26-30%.
+The installation date of your solar system will determine what percentage you qualify for.
+The total cost of installation includes the panels themselves as well as the cost of labor, accessories and equipment.
+There is no maximum amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-More information about the new Inflation Reduction Act can be found here.
-Your local Springfield solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Springfield solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

 Some solar incentives may be offered at the local or state level.
-Similar to federal incentives, these may include rebates, tax credits and more.
-Certain incentives are offered for only a limited time, while others are ongoing.
-Local solar incentives could come from your county or municipality, or from the Virginia government.
+Like with federal incentives, these could include rebates, tax credits and more.
+Some incentives are offered for only a limited time, while others are ongoing.
+Your local solar incentives might come from the Virginia government, or from your specific county or municipality.